Taipo/pareto_security/README.md

 * Automatically secures your Wordpress repository against unsecured inputs common in Wordpress 3rd party plugins
 * No customisation needed, works silently in the background
 * Protects against malicious database injections
-* Using a form of heuristic rules and blacklists, processes and checks all user inputs, the REQUEST_URI, QUERY_STRING, _GET, _POST, _COOKIE and browser user-agents to detect known security threats.
+* Using the principle of "Artificial Ignorance" with blacklists rather than arbitrary blacklists, processes and checks all user inputs, the REQUEST_URI, QUERY_STRING, _GET, _POST, _COOKIE and browser user-agents to detect known security threats.
 * Pareto Security is 100% free
 * Prevents uploading of backdoors
 * Locks down server error and information messages that can be used to assist attackers